10 Ways To Cool Off Your Toddler’s Supermarket Tantrum

 So, why does my toddler act out in stores?
 Supermarkets can be overwhelming, right?
 Even for adults, all those aisles, products and choices to be made; not to mention the noise of other shoppers, visual overload from signs and offers, smells from the bakery.
 It’s no wonder that some toddlers will go into meltdown.

 Then there’s the temptation to rush around as quickly as possible if you’ve got a toddler on board.
 Instead, try slowing down and talking to your toddler as you go round so they know what to expect in each section.
 First we’re going to the fruit and veg.
-“Let’s choose 3 bananas!
+“Let’s choose three bananas!
 They look yummy, don’t they?
 We’ll go to the bakery now.
 You might be able to smell the bread.”

 2. Keep It Short